DevDominick/AutomatedSite-and-DatabaseManagement/README.md

 - This project can be useful for automating the process of setting up a database and loading data into it, making it easier for users to manage their sites.

 - Join our discord: discord.gg/landify

+- I wouldnt use this personally for large scale applications id use something like hop.io, or laravel a framework based on php, but this may work with aws and a pay as you go service to keep the data stored, as creating lots of files can cause storage overload